redis-field-engineering/new-relic-redis-enterprise/README.md

 Go to the [dashboards section](https://one.newrelic.com/dashboards) of your New Relic installation

-Find your Account ID which you can find in the URL:
+Locate your Account ID which you may be found in the URL:

 ![account id](docs/account_id.png)